roberwild/hevy-mcp/README.md

 - `get-routines`: Fetch and format routine data
 - `create-routine`: Create a new routine
 - `update-routine`: Update an existing routine
-- `get-routine`: Get a single routine by ID
+- `get-routine-by-id`: Get a single routine by ID using direct endpoint

 ### Exercise Template Tools
 - `get-exercise-templates`: Fetch exercise templates